-We'll spend the whole day on the day island exploring its natural sights, doing some snorkeling or simply relaxing at the beach.
+We'll spend the whole day on the day island exploring its natural sights, indulging in some snorkeling or simply relaxing at the beach.

-In the evening we will drive to the top of the so-called Hammerhead Mountain near Gwadar and enjoy the sunset over the town from the holy place of Deevan-e- Jah.
+In the evening we will drive to the top of the so-called Hammerhead Mountain near Gwadar to enjoy the sunset vista over the town.

 Dinner and overnight in Gwadar.

-Morning hike to the Crocodile Mountain, from where we'll enjoy breathtaking views over the Gwadar bay.
+Morning hike to the Crocodile Mountain, from where we'll admire breathtaking views over the Gwadar Bay.